Before I share the view on how to avoid failing in PMP ® exam, I would like to acknowledge people who are brave enough to take on the PMP® exam.

 I find many test takers who could not make the exam in the first attempt are suffering from poor reading comprehension.

-Many test takers end up reading the question and options multiple times before they can make sense of it.
-Poor reading comprehension results in a bad time management.
-English reading speed and reading comprehension may take time to improve, but I have seen people get significant improvement in reading speed reading comprehension for PMP® exam when they have more and more familiarity with Project Management lexicons.
+Many test takers end up reading the question and options many times before they can make sense of it.
+Poor reading comprehension results in bad time management.
+English reading speed and reading comprehension may take time to improve.
+But I have seen people get a significant improvement when they have familiarity with Project Management lexicons.

-Action, Make good use of PMBOK® Glossary, ensure you can relate the glossary definition with a term and vice versa, doing this will improve your reading speed and comprehension during PMP® exam.
+Make good use of PMBOK® Glossary, ensure you can relate the glossary definition with a term and vice versa.
+Doing this will improve your reading speed and comprehension during the PMP® exam.

-You need to keep calm during the PMP® exam since it’s a long duration exam and exam focuses on situations which make your mind tired.
-As you get tired, you start picking wrong choices.
+You need to keep calm during the PMP® exam since it’s a long duration exam.
+And exam focuses on situations which make your mind tired.
+As you get tired, you start picking the wrong choices.
 Calmness and presence of mind during the exam can help you in passing the PMP® exam.

-Action, do proper rest before the exam, do take necessary food and water, so you remain focused during the session.
-Take the PMP® exam as a way to explore project management rather than taking it as self-evaluation.
+Do proper rest before the exam.
+Do take the necessary food and water, so you remain focused during the session.
+Take the PMP® exam as a way to explore project management rather than making it as self-evaluation.

-If I summarized the 7 Steps to ensure success in PMP® exam is:
+If I summarized the 7 Steps to ensure success in the PMP® exam is:

 - Do not take PMBOK® literally, read it in a context of project management and add context to it.

-- Do not focus on memorizing ITTO rather apply meaning and use ITTO to understand the way project management is done.
+- Do not focus on memorizing ITTO.
+Instead, apply its meaning and use ITTO to understand the way project management gets done.

-- Take practice tests to validate your readiness and fix the issues which you uncover by taking practice tests
+- Take practice tests to validate your readiness.
+And fix the issues which you uncover while attempting them.

 Here I include the playlist of video calls which I did in recent time with PMP® aspirants.
 Each call was unique, and we have lots of learning to take away.
 Do let me know if you wish to have the similar call with me; we will try our best to schedule it for you.